deeptangshu29/youtube-video-downloader/README.md

 <h4 align="center">Disclaimer</h6>

 - Please note that the Project: Youtube Video Downloader is specifically designed for Windows and may not be compatible with other operating systems.
-- If the software is not working properly that may occur due lack of maintainance or bugs present in the current version of [`pytube`](https://github.com/pytube/pytube/issues).
+- If the software is not working properly, that may occur due to a lack of maintenance or bugs in the current version of [`pytube`](https://github.com/pytube/pytube/issues).
-- This is a College Project affiliated to [Maulana Abul Kalam Azad University of Technology](https://makautwb.ac.in/), West Bengal India for the subject Software Engineering
+- This is a College Project affiliated with [Maulana Abul Kalam Azad University of Technology](https://makautwb.ac.in/), West Bengal India for the subject Software Engineering

 <br />